-CHEP has 72 service centres and agents across Australia, including 48 in rural areas.
+CHEP has one of the largest trading partner networks in Australia.
 This national reach is particularly important for rural based companies like Bundaberg Sugar to source pallets, containers and other equipment within short turnaround times.
 It also offers Bundaberg Sugar’s customers the benefit of easily returning their equipment to a local CHEP service centre.

 “We’ve found that the convenience in supply CHEP offers is the most cost effective solution for us and our customers’ supply chain in the long run,” Guy says.